DataScienceAtUCSB/SpringNoviceGroup/visualization.md

 1. So you want to make a data visualization?
 You are going to need some data!
 Pick something that is interesting to you and your team. *And make sure* you have enough variables (columns) to make the visualization worthwhile
     * Try to find a dataset with a mix of categorical and continuous variables
 2. Click around the sites linked below to find a cool dataset.
-When your team decides on one, download a `.csv` file and head to the next section
+When your team decides on one, download a `.csv` file and head to the next section.
+Make sure you and your team decide on a question to ask about your chosen dataset. **Then write it down**, this will be the question your visualizations will attempt to answer or investigate.
+You *need* to have a guiding question--otherwise you will never know when you are officially done with the project.
     * [r/datasets](https://www.reddit.com/r/datasets/) is a subreddit full of datasets.
 Try sorting by popularity.
     * [kaggle.com](https://www.kaggle.com/datasets) has a lot of cool data
     * [AWS](https://aws.amazon.com/public-datasets/) hosts a lot of datasets in publicly accessible S3 Buckets.
 Accessing this data will be a little trickier than just downloading a `.csv`, but you will win serious brownie points!